This question about following a weight training schedule is asked quite often, and the answer is surprisingly simple.

 For a refresher on the meaning of the terms "set" and "repetition," check out Weight Training For Beginners.

-Three times per week is not necessary if you are working with sufficient intensity.
+Working a muscle two times each week is sufficient to make gains if you are working the muscles with sufficient intensity.

 If all you can do is one session on a particular week for any and all muscle groups, increase the intensity of your training on that day.
 Instead of three sets, do four or five sets.
 Do pyramids or hundreds to mix it up a bit.
 Muscles tend to respond very well to this approach.